 We are all looking to make sense of this crisis.
 Existential questions are being asked (as explored by the article above) all in the hope that something good will come out of this trying and for many, tragic time.
 In an interview with WWD, the designer Vera Wang said, "What I really am feeling on a personal, human level, is that there seems to be some bigger message other than obvious and scientific."
 I guess it comes from our need to find meaning and perhaps gain a semblance of control, even if it is control over our emotions.
 It's what the wellness experts will call "mindful" living.
 Being present and making choices that are about our emotional, mental, and physical wellbeing, if we have the luxury to do so.

-Take good care of yourselves and the ones around you, listen to the facts, and stay sane.
+As always, take good care of yourselves and the ones around you, listen to the facts, and stay sane.